mooreryan/divnet-rs/docs/config_files.md

 # Number of expectation maximization (EM) iterations
 em_iter = 6

-# Number of EM iterations to burn (i.e., throw out)
+# Number of EM iterations to burn (i.e., throw out).
+Unlike mc_burn, this does
+# NOT have to be em_iter / 2.
 em_burn = 3

 # Number of Monte-Carlo (MC) iterations.
+Must be even (see mc_burn for
+# details).
 mc_iter = 500

-# Number of MC iterations to burn
+# Number of MC iterations to burn.
+It must be mc_iter / 2.
+If not, the program
+# will abort.
 mc_burn = 250

 # Variance used for MH samples